rezacsedu/Classification_Benchmarks_Benglai_NLP/README.md

 * gensim > =0.13.1 (for Word2Vec)

 ## References
-* Check [this](https://github.com/Kyubyong/wordvectors) to know how to prepare Word2Vec model for other languages such as Korean, Japanese, French etc.  embedding is.
+* Check [this](https://github.com/Kyubyong/wordvectors) to know how to prepare Word2Vec model for other languages such as Korean, Japanese, French etc.

 ## Workflow of training the BengWord2Vec model
 * STEP 1.
 Download the [this](https://dumps.wikimedia.org/backup-index.html) in case you don't want to collect all the raw text.